 As you can see from this screenshot, there’re not only visits from separate channels.
 Some sequences leading to calls repeat.
 For example, sequence number 164 generated 5 calls from different people.

 Let’s take a closer look at this string.
-Referral visit became a trigger event.
+A referral visit became a trigger event.
 But it was a paid ad that resulted in conversion (in our case it was a phone call).
 We don’t consider organic search as a decisive event, because on this stage, people are usually ready to make a purchase.
 Defining the priorities between channels in this long chain of visits isn’t an easy task for marketers.
 Especially as there isn’t a universal way to do this.
 Some of them consider the first and the last channel as the most important, others think differently.
-Everything depends on special characteristics of a particular market and behavioural trends of your website’s visitors.
+Everything depends on the special characteristics of a particular market and behavioral trends of your website’s visitors.

 Based on Google Analytics data, you can assign a particular weighting factor to each channel.
-Its value will depend on channel’s place in the sequence and the number of visits it generates.
+Its value will depend on the channel’s place in the sequence and the number of visits it generates.
 Thus, you can determine the efficiency of each advertising channel.

-Our target is not to recommend you an appropriate attribution model, but to show the difference between multi-channel funnels reports in Google Analytics and Ringostat, so that you know why it’s better to use both of them.
+Our target is not to recommend you an appropriate attribution model, but to show the difference between multi-channel funnels reports in Google Analytics and Ringostat so that you know why it’s better to use both of them.

 Multi-channel funnels in terms of phone calls

-Google Analytics allows to customize the sequences according to a particular conversion type.
+Google Analytics allows customizing the sequences according to a particular conversion type.
 In other words, when calculating call conversions, you’ll see the relevant statistics.
 The matter is that phone calls that don’t lead to conversion or a target event on the website are not useful and interesting for marketers.
 So, how to single the useful phone calls out?

-Here at Ringostat we have released a filter that enables you to analyze multi-channel funnels of different data segments.
+Here at Ringostat, we have released a filter that enables you to analyze multi-channel funnels of different data segments.
 You choose a group of calls for analysis using special filters and display the multi-channel funnels for these calls only.
 We’ll consider several of them further on.